 Sampling conditions

 The ranking of relative importance for sampling conditions were in reverse order for DOC (stage, temp, rain) and E2:E3 (rain, temp, stage).
-Like DOC, SAC254 was influence most by sampling stage; and like E2:E3, SAC254 was more sensitive to antecedent wetness than antecedent air temperatures.
+Like DOC, SAC254 was influenced most by sampling stage; and like E2:E3, SAC254 was more sensitive to antecedent wetness than antecedent air temperatures.
 The relative sensitivity of NOM concentration to stream stage points to hydrologic mass transport, whereas the sensitivity to antecedent wetness points to the importance of hydrologic connectivity between the terrestrial landscape and stream system for NOM molecular character.

 Sampling stage